 Epilepsy is a non-communicable neurological disease that affects around 50 million people worldwide.
 It is a disorder in which brain activity becomes abnormal, causing seizures or periods of abnormal behavior, sensations, and loss of awareness.
-The disease is also characterized by the episodes of involuntary movements in the body and is sometimes accompanied by loss of consciousness and control of bowel or bladder function.
-Epilepsy affects both males and females of all races, ethnic backgrounds and ages.
+The disease is also characterized by episodes of involuntary movements in the body and is sometimes accompanied by loss of consciousness and control of bowel or bladder function.
+Epilepsy affects both males and females of all races, ethnic backgrounds, and ages.

 Epilepsy has no definite cause.
 This condition may be traced to various factors, including:

 - Genetic Factors - Some types of epilepsy, or the seizure you experience or the part of the brain that is affected, run in families.
 In these cases, it's likely that there's a genetic influence.
 Researchers have also linked some types of epilepsy to specific genes, but for most people, genes are only part of the cause of epilepsy.